Honeywell 6000 series: Software

 The primary operating system for the line was the General Comprehensive Operating System (GCOS), which Honeywell originally inherited from General Electric's GECOS.
 In 1978 Honeywell introduced a rewritten version GCOS 8, which supported virtual memory.
 The Multics OS also ran on selected CPU models.

 In 1974, Honeywell purchased Xerox Data Systems (XDS), and developed a work-alike of the Xerox operating system CP-V as CP-6 to run on DPS-8 systems in order to retain Xerox' loyal customer base.

+GEIS also ran their custom Mark III operating system on Level 66 and later DPS/8 hardware.
+This was based on work that GE had originally done with DTSS but with custom GE modifications particulary in the areas of background batch and in File system clustering.
+GEIS plans to import the NEC ACOS S1000 series was one of reasons why Honeywell would subsequently OEM this as the DPS-90 series.